 Age 3 months living with his father, Arthur a medical herbalist, mother Rachel and brother Claud 4, at 158 New Street, Burton on Trent.

 Age 10 and living with father Arthur, mother Rachel and brothers Claud 14, John H. 3, sister Blanche 7, a cousin Leonard White 21 and a servant Sarah Sproston, 24.
 They lived at 9 Stamford Street, Ilkeston, Derby.

 Age 20, living with father Arthur 49, mother Rachel 44, sister Blanche May 17, brother Arthur John Howard 13 and a visitor Mabel Cousins 21.
 They lived at 1 Pelham Street, Ilkeston.
-He is assisting in the family business of furniture dealing.
+He was assisting in the family business of furniture dealing.

 Rank: Lieutenant (14.1.1916), previously 2nd Lt., 13th Battalion, Sherwood Foresters (19.11.1914)